 You should avoid “hard selling” in your newsletter.
 You can mention new products then link out to your website for them to learn more.
 On the website, they will have the opportunity to buy.
 Let your webpage do the work of selling.
 Allow your newsletter to remain a source of information and not a vehicle for applying buying pressure.

 Use an email newsletter.

 Developing trust and respect takes time.
 Your email newsletter allows you to provide help to your readers on a consistent basis.
 In time, your readers will learn they can count on you to provide help and answers.
-This naturally builds trust towards you, your services or products.
+This naturally builds trust towards you, your services or your products.

 Use an email newsletter and/or marketing email

 The choice of which to use depends on whether you are going to apply sales pressure.
-If your promotion announcement is informative and links out to “read more”… Then including in your newsletter is fine.
-You can also include in a marketing email.
+If your promotion announcement is informative and links out to “read more”… Then including it in your newsletter is fine.
+You can also include it in a marketing email.